NetAppEMEA/hackathon-vol2/TRELLO.md

         exit
         ```

-1. Run a Docker container to verify your install is sane:
-    - A basic one is `docker run --rm hello-world`
-    - A fancy one is `docker run --rm -it egray/cmatrix`

 ### [3] Setup Trident ###
 Persistent storage is provided by NetApp SolidFire storage and managed using the NetApp Trident Plugin.
 Install and setup the plugin, then verify you can provision, use, and deprovision storage directly from Docker.